C++ Priority Queue Top - C++ Programming Tutorial

 Explanation:

-In this example, the min-heap will ensure the pair with the smallest distance (0, node 1) will always be on top.
+In this instance, the min-heap guarantees that the pair containing the smallest distance (0, node 1) will consistently remain at the top position.

 Features of priority_queue::top function in C++